hundredrabbits/Orca-c/README.md

 There is a fire-and-forget `make` wrapper around the build script.

-PortMIDI is an optional dependency.
+PortMidi is an optional dependency.
 It can be enabled by adding the option `--portmidi` when running the `tool` build script.

 Mouse awareness can be disabled by adding the `--no-mouse` option.